kutzer/URToolbox/README_Setup.txt

 	-> Python lists, tuples, dictionaries, and other types not normally found in MATLAB must be extracted
 		 - Use for loops to creat cell arrays, and then pull values from that into MATLAB arrays/vectors

-On laptop setup, see following files (easier if they are in the same directory as trajectory scripts):
- -> C:\Users\Research\Documents\URSocketMatlab.py
- -> C:\Users\Research\Documents\URMatlabClass.m

 Default values for calling from MATLAB class:
  - Server IP Address: 10.1.1.5
  - Server Port: 30002
  - Backlog: 1 (refers to number of connections server will accept)
  - URX IP Address: for UR5:: 10.1.1.4; for UR10:: 10.1.1.2

-Currently configured to create a plot of each joint's position and velocity against the commanded values

 To import Python modules in MATLAB: moduleHandle = py.importlib.import_module('moduleName')
 	-> Do not include the .py extension when importing, MATLAB will not recognize it